Private connection

 - Application Load Balancer (ALB)

-This enables you to use load balancers to distribute traffic coming from your infrastructure via Cloud Interconnect between cloud resources in different Yandex Cloud availability zones.
+This enables you to use load balancers to distribute traffic coming from your infrastructure via Cloud Interconnect across cloud resources in different Yandex Cloud availability zones.

-Your equipment announces IPv4 prefixes from your infrastructure over BGP to the Yandex Cloud equipment.
+Your equipment announces IPv4 prefixes from your infrastructure over BGP towards the Yandex Cloud equipment.
 You can use the following types of prefixes in the announcements:

 - Private IP subnets from RFC-1918